jhannah-netlify/notes.jays.net/content/blog/d_and_d/d_and_d.md

 horse.
 Indigo transformed into a draft horse and after getting hooked up, the rest of the party loaded into the carriage and headed towards the gate to the West.

+## CH.
+4 - The Road to Vallaki

+After commandeering the carriage that Strahd left to bring the party up to Castle Ravenloft, you all headed through the large wrought iron gate.
+As you passed between the two headless statues standing guard on either side of the gate, you felt an icy chill creep into the back of each of your minds.

+Beyond the gate, you see two burned out farmhouses on either side of the road, one with a small field left to go fallow, and an old broken-down wagon covered in weeds.
+In the field were several scarecrows stuffed with a mix of straw and what looked like black feathers.
+As Indigo approached them, he noticed one lurch forward and called out for help.
+Indigo transformed first into a rhino and then into a unicorn… er… horse.

+A fight broke out and after a mad flurry of straw and feathers, you had reduced the scarecrows to scraps.
+As you were dusting yourselves off, the rest of the party notices Willem finishing one of his dream pies.
+Indigo retrieved some feathers and offered them to one of the ravens, who accepted and nodded respectfully.
+The party then searched the area finding mostly weather damaged household items, but you did locate a small, sealed chest in the wagon containing a few silver pieces, a deck of cards, a pair of dice, and a ragdoll.

+You all decided to burn the carriage - 300 yards from where you stole it - and head into the forest to the west.
+As the road grew dark and a mist settled into the forest floor, you came across several different people.
+There was a small Vistani caravan who greeted you and offered you wine and a man named Dmitri and his little girl Anastasia.
+Dmitri told you of the “troubles” in Vallaki between the burgomaster, Baron Vargas Vallakovich, and a powerful woman named Lady Wachter.
+He and Anastasia had left for Barovia where he had family living.
+Indigo gifted the little girl the ragdoll he had found, and the party continued on.

+As you neared the end of this branch of the Svalich Wood and the trees started to thin, you heard several strange noises on both sides of the road.
+Strange giggles from up in the trees and the sounds of several different things moving nearby.
+A group of men emerged from the trees, all with longbows trained on you.
+They questioned you about your motives and on realizing you were not agents of Strahd, they relaxed and began talking with you.

+You learned that one among them was the young man, Luvash, who had assaulted the Vistana girl, Olivetta, and had been expelled from the ranks of the Vistani.
+He said he was making amends for his crimes and the other scouts vouched for him, saying he was a good man.
+They told you they were vampire hunters and had been plotting against Strahd, looking for clues about the Fanes of Barovia.

+The Fanes, they said, were ancient spirits that embodied the very heart of this valley long before it was ever called Barovia.
+The Seeker of the Forest was a spirit who sought the future and was ever looking forward.
+The Weaver of the Swamp preserved what had come to pass, weaving all things into the threads of fate.
+And the Huntress of the Mountain dwelt always on the dark underside of the weave, providing rest to the weary departed.

+As you were talking, one of the scouts suddenly cried out from up in the tree.
+You all looked up to see a figure holding the limp body of the scouting and gorging itself on his blood.
+A fight erupted and the party jumped into action to chase down the monster.
+Sabine cast a spell on her sword which illuminated the entire area and you all see that the creature was Doru, the young man who had been locked in the basement of the chapel in Barovia.

+Sabine searched the other side of the road for the source of the giggling you had all heard and discovered a young girl crouched on a branch about 10 feet off the ground, her front covered in blood as well.
+She ran up to the tree, scaled the 10 feet to the lower branch and engaged the girl she guessed to be the missing Gertruda.

+Meanwhile, Indigo, Musu, Willem and all of the scouts - well, four of the scouts anyway - pursued Doru.
+Indigo transformed first into a massive spider and later into a hulking bear to pursue Doru up into the trees.
+Willem shot out flashes of radiant energy to keep the vampires from healing.
+Musu threw his javelin and then got his axe back out and ran to help Sabine.
+And the scouts fought, and died (mostly), valiantly.
+The vampires both realized they were outmatched early on and tried to flee, but ultimately the party was able to chase them through the trees, bring them down to the ground, and beat the absolute shit out of them.
+Doru ended up in a crumpled heap after a 90 foot fall from the treetops (just now realizing I probably should have had everyone on the ground make dex saves to avoid the 30 foot section of tree crashing to the ground), and Gertruda met her end as a bloody pile of gore after Indigo ripped her to shreds.

 ## Player characters